S-mahmud-tomal/Python-Backdoor-Source-Codes/README.md

 # Python-Backdoor-Source-Codes
-Benign Wireshark or Trojan: Analysis of a disguise Python Backdoor (Journal Paper)
+Benign Wireshark or Trojan: Analysis of a disguise Python Backdoor